Aondona-Moses/Web-Dev_Projects/superHero/README.md

 ## SuperHero Application
-* Random pick/get a SuperHero or search a for a superhero by name
+* Randomly pick/get a SuperHero or search a for a superhero by name